armory/docs/content/en/includes/known-issues/ki-secrets-and-spring-cloud.md

 **Workaround**:

-Do not use secrets for properties that are annotated with `@RefreshScope`
+Do not use secrets for properties that are annotated with `@RefreshScope`.